kaspermunch/PopulationGenomicsCourse/Exercises/PhasingAndRecombination/README.md

 ## Browsing the phased results

-Download the phased VCF file:

-    scp -P 8922 user_name@185.45.23.197:Allvariants_africa_phased.vcf.gz dir_on_your_computer

-or

-    scp -P 8922 user_name@185.45.23.197:Allvariants_westeurasia_phased.vcf.gz dir_on_your_computer

-Open the file in IGV (integrative genomics viewer):
+Download the phased VCF files to your computer and open them in IGV (integrative genomics viewer):

 1. Choose Human hg19 as the reference genome.
 2. Click `File > Load from File...` and select you phased VCF file.

 Explore phases of haplotypes at two positions in the alignment:

-Zoom all the way in and select find the base at position 136608646.
+Select chr2, zoom all the way in and select find the base at position 136608646.
 Select that base in a European individual (ERR1025620 is English).
-Group alignments by genotype (right-click on the base in the alignment tracks to get a popup menu).
+Sort alignments by genotype (right-click on the base in the alignment tracks to get a popup menu).
 Consider these questions:

 1. What does the haplotypes look like?
 2. Do you see any long streches of homozygosity?